-At September 30, 2008, the District had \$31,320,000 in Bonds outstanding for its governmental activities, a decrease of approximately 1.5% from the prior year.
-No new debt was issued during the year, and the District had no immediate need to issue additional debt.
+At September 30, 2009, the District had \$30,825,000 in Bonds outstanding for its governmental activities, a decrease of approximately 2% from the prior year.
 More detailed information about the District's capital debt is presented in the notes of the financial statements.